garrandall/popular-music-data/tracks/don-t-cha-the-pussycat-dolls-busta-rhymes.md

 Make the place sizzle like a summertime cookout
 Prowl for the best chick, yes, I'm on the lookout (Let's dance) Slow bangin' shorty like a belly dancer with it
-Smell good, pretty skin, so gangsta with it (Ooh, baby) No tricks, only diamonds under my sleeve
+Smell good, pretty skin, so gangsta with it (Oh, baby) No tricks, only diamonds under my sleeve
 Gimme the number, but make sure you call before you leave